 Start with an inventory:

 Comprehensive.
 Data-Driven.
 Easy.
 Those are the three things to aim for in doing an inventory of your leaders and influencers.
 Leaders are your petition’s recruiters.
-Influencers are people who support your petition and have large audiences of their own.
+Influencers are people who support your petition and have a large number of people in their own audience.
 You might already have a low-fi way of identifying them, but with so many different channels of engagement and the internet’s scale, most organizations have hundreds of “hidden” leaders and influencers.

 Make a personalized ask: